Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Recurrence-aware LTCN-based classifier

-where $(\cdot)^{\ddagger}$ denotes the Moore-Penrose pseudoinverse, while $Y_{K \times N}$ is a matrix containing the inverse-friendly one-hot encoding of the decision classes.
+where $\mathbbm{1}$ denotes a $K \times 1$ column vector full of ones, $(\cdot)^{\ddagger}$ represents the Moore-Penrose pseudoinverse \cite{penrose_1955}, while $Y_{K \times N}$ is a matrix containing the inverse-friendly one-hot encoding of the decision classes.
 The Moore-Penrose pseudoinverse is computed using the orthogonal projection method.
-If the matrix $H$ has linearly independent columns ($H^{\top}H$ is nonsingular), then $H^\ddagger=(H^{\top}H)^{-1}H^{\top}$.
+If any matrix $H$ has linearly independent columns ($H^{\top}H$ is nonsingular), then $H^\ddagger=(H^{\top}H)^{-1}H^{\top}$.
 In contrast, if $H$ has linearly independent rows ($HH^{\top}$ is nonsingular), then $H^\ddagger=H^{\top}(H^{\top}H)^{-1}$.
 The former is a left inverse because $H^\ddagger H=I$ and the latter is a right inverse because $HH^\ddagger=I$.
 Overall, the Moore-Penrose pseudoinverse is one of the best strategies to solve the least square problem when $H$ is not invertible.